markean/aimz/docs/source/user_guide/disk_and_on_batch.rst

   Even moderate increases in any axis (time, spatial units, parameter samples) can exceed host or accelerator RAM.
 * Using ``batch_size`` with chunked iteration limits peak memory and prevents out-of-memory errors.
 * Persisted Zarr arrays with metadata (coords, dims, attrs) create an artifact you can reopen without rerunning inference.
-* The :external:py:class:`xarray.DataTree` + Zarr format integrates with scientific Python tools such as Dask_ and ArviZ_.
+* The :external:class:`xarray.DataTree` + Zarr format integrates with scientific Python tools such as Dask_ and ArviZ_.
 * Summaries (means, HDIs, residual PPC stats) can be computed lazily over chunked storage without first materializing dense arrays.
 * One API works for both small experiments and large-scale use cases.